QIN SHI HUANG DI – Legend of an EgomaniacJuly 15, 2013

 A few argued that the death of the former King would only excuse violence as a means to happiness.
 Those who spoke against it however were drowned out by the savage calls for his head.
 King Louis, the 16th, was led to the maroon-stained scaffold.
 He turned to his people in remorse and attempted to give a dignified final speech.
 The crowd toned him out, booing and throwing rotten cabbage.
 They had come for blood (especially those in the splash zone).

-Panic filled the streets of Paris when Britain began invading.
-An emergency government was put in place, the constitution suspended, and a police force of spies institutionalized.
+An emergency government was put in place, the constitution suspended, and a police force of spies were institutionalized.
 A revolutionary tribunal – a 12 men council – the ironically titled ‘the Committee of Public Safety’ was a collective dictatorship.
 The government became extremely paranoid.
 The Catholic Church was abolished, religious icons and statues were destroyed, thousands of priests drowned.
 People were rounded up and sent to the guillotine on the most mundane of charges.
 Even a lack of enthusiasm could be seen as traitorous.

 The Reign of Terror was in full swing.

 “Terror without Virtue is disastrous.
 But, Virtue without Terror is powerless!”
 Maximillian Robespierre spoke before his groupies.
 In 1794, Robespierre helped sponsor a cult based on the Goddess of Reason in place of Christianity.
 In his free time he established a new holiday: The Festival of the Supreme Being.

-Robespierre chose this moment to deliver a speech of threats, with a list of enemies against the Republic.
-This backfired in his face when the people flipped out and silenced him.
-He was arrested, and sentenced to death before he could read off his hit list.
+Robespierre chose this moment to deliver a speech of threats, with an all new list of enemies against the Republic.
+This (of course) backfired in his face when the people flipped out and silenced him.
+He was immediately arrested, and sentenced to death before he could finish reading off his latest hit list.
 While in captivity, Robespierre attempted suicide.
 His advisors succeeded in getting him a gun, but Max only managed to shoot off his jaw.
 The revolutionaries carted him off to the guillotine to finish the job for him.